 Like dog food we have used a variety of flea and tick treatments over the years and our number one choice for our Chihuahua and our Chow Chow was Frontline; topical and spray.
 Once we brought home our first bulldog, we realized we could not use the same products on them as we had on our other pets.
 We tried using other topical products such as Bayer and Advantix II but we noticed a few of our bulldogs reacting negatively to topical products on their skin.
 We have used Bravecto chewable treatment once but decided there just wasn’t enough research available to determine if it was safe for our breeding dogs.
 With that said, we have chosen to treat our bulldogs with natural products made by Equiderma with an overall excellence in skin care products and biting insects options.
 Bathing with Dawn liquid dish washing soap has also been a proven economical and quick method of ridding our dog of fleas but it can be drying to their skin and coat so we do not recommend using it as a regular hygiene product.
+The number way to treat fleas and ticks is by treating your lawn.
+There are a variety of products on the market to choose from and will direct you on when it is safe for your animals to return to the lawn.
 Our heartworm recommendation for our buyers is Revolution or Sentinel.

 Why should I spay or neuter my bulldog?